daycharles/dispatch_api/README.md

   `Unit` plus retry — worth doing, not done.
 - **`GET /api/incidents` is unpaged.** Fine at demo volume, wrong at agency volume.
 - **Single region, single replica.** No scale rules configured.
+- **The deployed Container App has no broker.** `Messaging:Enabled` defaults to `true` and `Messaging:Host` to `localhost`, and nothing provisions RabbitMQ in Azure — so a deploy today publishes into a connection that cannot open and `/health/ready` reports Unhealthy. `/health` (liveness) still passes, which is why the pipeline's smoke test goes green.
+Until a broker is provisioned, set `Messaging__Enabled=false` on the Container App.

 ## One-time Azure setup